top of page

 Her specific interest is in the application of new ways of being in community and seeks to understand the invisible evolutionary impulses that occur when we do things together.

-My encounter with the shôjin ryôri began with sitting in zazen at the temple of Sojiji in Japan where I lived for 13 years.
-It was through the body, sitting, doing, chanting together with the monks that the resonance was made for me.
-It was only on my return to France in 2012 that I began to study the traces of Zen Buddhism.
-Deeply rooted in secularity, I experience the posture of zazen as a process of inclusive adjustment to the world, a disposition of "beingwith" and the practice of food as the space of resonance co-constructing the world.
+Her encounter with shôjin ryôri began when she sat in zazen at the Sojiji temple in Japan in 2003, where she lived for 13 years.
+It was through the body, sitting, doing and chanting together with the monks that the resonance was made for her.
+It wasn't until she returned to France in 2012 that she began to study the traces of Zen Buddhism.
+Deeply rooted in secularity, she sees the posture of zazen as a process of inclusive adjustment to the world, a disposition of "beingwith", and the practice of eating as a space of resonance co-constructing the world.

 IMG_3946.jpe

-It is also at Soji-ji that I meet Isshô Fujita that I will follow later 3b- 136bad5cf58d_at Chizanso in Hayama (near Kamakura).
+It was also at Soji-ji that she met Isshô Fujita, whom she would later follow to the Chizanso in Hayama (near Kamakura).

-My life is then divided between my vegetable cooking workshops, my Zen practice, permaculture and my 58 trips to temples 5cde-3194-bb3b-136bad5cf58d_meeting tenzo.
+Her life was then divided between my plant-based cooking workshops, Zen practice, permaculture and her travels to temples to meet tenzos.

-In 2012 I returned to France with the desire to pass on this practice to everyone and created La cuisine de la bienveillance.
+In 2012 she returned to France with the desire to pass on this practice to everyone, and created La cuisine de la bienveillance.

-In 2014 I met Dainin Joko Procoppio who offered me the role of Tenzo
+In 2014, she met Dainin Joko Procoppio, who offered her the position of Tenzo.

-In 2018 I join the order of mountains and clouds in the footsteps of Pierre Taigu Turlur
+In 2018 she joined the Order of Mountains and Clouds, following in the footsteps of Pierre Taigu Turlur.

-In 2019 I share the practice of goodwill food while roaming and regularly visit intentional communities (Tamera among others)
+In 2019 she shares the practice of the food of benevolence in itinerancy and regularly visits intentional communities ( Tamera among others)

 THE MASTERS ENCOUNTERED